 and what could be gained?
 When the hexagonal floor tiles appear within the hand’s hexagon, which is itself nested in the frame’s square, what logical shape can be thought therein?
 What lines need to be drawn between the points?

+The film questions our current ways of seeing logical space and suggestively hints at other possibilities that require further research and construction.
+If we do, we may shift the shape of our vision’s matte and have yet unknown tools of conception.
 If the AEOI logical square is interpreted as a model of modal logic where A is interpreted as necessity, E as impossibility, I as possibility, and O as contingency, the U and the Y of the logical hexagon add non-contingency and not necessarily, respectively.

 What’s remarkable about Traveling Matte is that we see that our grip on the world is made: the modalities of necessity and contingency do not exist in things, but are part of our representative frame of things.
 One meaning of materialism is that this matte is not necessary.
 When we see the hexagonal tiles within the hand’s hexagon, we are aware that these are two different hexagons: there’s a difference between the conceptual and material hexagon, a difference between correlation and the correlated.
 The epistemic correlation is contingent (language-using animals need not have evolved ten fingers) but we are not condemned to this contingency (the fingers can form a hexagon).
 As Sellars put it, “the descriptive and explanatory resources of language develop hand in hand,” so there’s a sort of collaboration between postulation, and investigation.